-Thanks to its relatively low cost and sophisticated targeting tools, social advertising is fertile ground for startups, SMBs, and established brands alike.
+Social advertising has relatively low cost and sophisticated targeting tools.
+Which makes it fertile ground for startups, SMBs, and established brands alike.
 High-quality creative—the product of expert analysis, planning, development, and testing—is the only way to achieve breakout wins.

 Define the boundaries and ideals for creative concepts and development.
 Start with brand guidelines related to logos, fonts, colors, copy, and styling.
-Decide on color pallets and basic preferences (simple or stylized, elegant or dramatic, etc.).
-Look for existing assets that conform to these requirements.
+Then, decide on color pallets and basic preferences (simple or stylized, elegant or dramatic, etc.).
+Finally, look for existing assets that conform to these requirements.

 A successful social advertising campaign has three pillars: a well-defined strategy, detailed planning, and streamlined execution.
 Following are best practices for every campaign phase.

 Pay per impression (CPM) or pay per click (PPC)?
 The choice depends on whether you’re more interested in brand awareness or conversions.
 Pay for every 1,000 impressions, regardless of engagement, for increased visibility.
-If you’re focused on conversions, PPC may be the best use of your social advertising budget.
+But if you’re focused on conversions, PPC may be the best use of your social advertising budget.

-Analyze past campaign successes and brainstorm to develop a hypothesis about creative approaches and elements that are likely to resonate and perform best.
-If you know which of your brand’s organic posts have been most successful, use those insights as well.
+Analyze past campaign successes.
+Also, brainstorm to develop a hypothesis about creative approaches and elements that are likely to resonate and perform best.
+But if you know which of your brand’s organic posts have been most successful, use those insights as well.

 These are just some of the graphic and layout elements you can test, depending on performance data:

 To determine winners as you test, you’ll need to take multiple KPIs into account (both lift and results).
-Test and iterate continuously to fine-tune your creative efforts and accelerate your gains.
+Also, test and iterate continuously to fine-tune your creative efforts and accelerate your gains.

 Social advertising offers unparalleled opportunities to engage and convert audiences, but it’s not without its pitfalls.
-The easiest path to achieving business goals while conserving advertising dollars is to partner with experts who can bolster internal marketing teams with world-class creative and campaign support.
+The easiest path to achieving business goals while conserving advertising dollars is to partner with experts.
+Especially those who can bolster internal marketing teams with world-class creative and campaign support.